Yelp/yelp-android/README.md

 Response<SearchResponse> response = call.execute();
 ```

-You can also pass in a Callback object to send the request asynchronously.
+You can also pass in a Callback object to send request asynchronously.
 For more see [Asynchronous Requests Section](#asynchronous-requests).
 ```
 Callback<SearchResponse> callback = new Callback<SearchResponse>() {
     @Override